learn-co-curriculum/js-object-oriented-object-methods-readme/README.md

 }
 ```

-So how do we reference the object whose method's being called's data?
+How do we reference the data of the object's method?
 With the `this` object again.
 We'll take a deep dive into `this` in a couple lessons, but for now, let's finish up with our functionality.

 ```js
 function User (name, email){